Medieinstitutet/fed23d-grafiska-verktyg-amorella/README.md

 - A twinkling star backdrop behind our newest ice cream creation's name
 - Floating "bubbles"
-- A gentle white wave
+- A gentle white wave (mobile view)
 - "Ice cream pools" in our About section
 - A "moon icon" hovering above the footer, reminiscent a scoop of ice cream
 - Product images that zoom in as you hover over them
+- The little "fruit icon" gets a smooth animation effect on hover

 Just like ice cream, our design boasts soft edges and rounded corners, ensuring a smooth and delightful experience with no sharp edges.